jfroffice/ani-machine/README.md

 Reveal Animation
 ----------------

-Special state name are use to specify what animation you would like to play when entering or leaving the viewport.
+Special state name are use to specify animations you want to play element is entering or leaving the viewport.

-This might happend when user scroll or resize browser window.

 You can trigger animation with state __enter__
 ```